ashvardanian/fork_union/README.md

 - `sleep(microseconds)` - for longer naps,
 - `terminate` - to kill the threads before the destructor is called,
-- `unsafe_broadcast` - to broadcast a callback without blocking,
+- `unsafe_for_threads` - to broadcast a callback without blocking,
 - `unsafe_join` - to block until the completion of the current broadcast.

 On Linux, in C++, given the maturity and flexibility of the HPC ecosystem, it provides [NUMA extensions](#non-uniform-memory-access-numa).
-That includes the `colocated_thread_pool` analog of the `thread_pool` and the `numa_allocator` for allocating memory on a specific NUMA node.
+That includes the `linux_colocated_pool` analog of the `basic_pool` and the `linux_numa_allocator` for allocating memory on a specific NUMA node.
 Those are out-of-the-box compatible with the higher-level APIs.
-Most interestingly, for Big Data applications, a higher-level `numa_thread_pool` class will address and balance the work across all NUMA nodes.
+Most interestingly, for Big Data applications, a higher-level `distributed_pool` class will address and balance the work across all NUMA nodes.

 ### Intro in Rust